Evan Mantyk and Natasha Stevanovic, Contributing Writers

 What is the Ruyi?

 At the beginning of Chinese civilization almost 5,000 years ago, the Yellow Emperor reigned.
 He is the earliest known Chinese monarch and is considered the forefather of the Han Chinese (the largest ethnic group in China).
-During his reign, the Yellow Emperor faced Chi You, a powerful adversary known for his military prowess.
-After winning an epic battle against Chi You, the Yellow Emperor named his weapon “Ruyi,” implying that, literally “as wished” (rúyì), he was victorious in protecting the nation and establishing a culture that would last up to the present.
+During his reign, the Yellow Emperor faced Chi You, a powerful adversary known for his military might.
+It is said that the Yellow Emperor wielded a legendary sword, and after winning an epic battle against Chi You, he named his weapon “Ruyi,” implying that, literally “as wished” (rúyì), he was victorious in protecting the nation and establishing a culture that would last up to the present.

 By the Tang Dynasty (618-917 AD), the ruyi had come to be a rich symbol of power, peace, and happiness for the Chinese people.
 In ancient paintings and sculptures, emperors and Buddhist saints can be seen holding a scepter, also called a ruyi, that has a ruyi shape at its top.
-The Monkey King, a mythical Buddhist monk from classical literature, is known for carrying a magical staff called Ruyi Golden Hoop Staff (如意金箍棒).
-The 7.5-ton ruyi staff can grow enormous or tiny at his command and is used for pummeling any bad guys who get in the way of his holy mission to retrieve scriptures from India.
-That’s the legendary power of the ruyi!
+The mythical Monkey King from Journey to the West, is also known for carrying a magical staff called Ruyi Golden Hoop Staff (如意金箍棒).
+He used it to fulfill his wish of protecting his master, the Tang monk, on their quest to bring back Buddhist scriptures from India.

 The Ruyi Today